Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 Generally, the sprout variety, freshness, and childhood preferences lead to its bitterness.

 Bean sprouts may taste bitter if exposed to bright sunlight during the sprouting process.
-Therefore, it is best to keep them in the dark spot while sprouting.
+Therefore, keeping them in the dark spot while sprouting is best.

-Use only dechlorinated waters to wash the mung beans since the chlorine in chlorinated water will change the sprouts’ flavor and texture.
+Use only dechlorinated water to wash the mung beans since the chlorine in chlorinated water will change the sprouts' flavor and texture.

 1 The Most Dangerous Offenders